 I believe this is the hour and the season that the Lord wants to impart strength to men.
-Not only does the Lord want to impart His strength to us but to also anoint us to walk in His authority.
+Not only does the Lord want to impart His strength to us but He has anointed us to walk in His authority.
 In Luke 10:19, the word of God says “Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you”.
 This power or authority we have been given is delegated authority which has come from the Lord.
-When Jesus defeated the enemy at the cross and rose from the grave, He ascended up into Heaven and was seated at the right hand of the Father where He intercedes on our behalf (Hebrews 10:12-14).
-What causes a man to have a withered hand condition in his life?
-The answer I believe is when he has sinned and is out of fellowship with the Father.
-If our fellowship with the Father has been broken then by our repentance to the Lord will help to restore the authority that we should walk in the name of Jesus.
+When Jesus defeated the enemy at the cross and rose from the grave, He ascended up into Heaven and was seated at the right hand of the Father where He is interceding on our behalf (Hebrews 10:12-14).
+What causes a man to have a withered hand condition is sin in his life?
+The answer I believe is when we have sin and in our live which can cause our fellowship with the Father to be broken.
+If our fellowship with the Father has been broken then by our repentance and returning back to the Lord, will help to restore the authority that we should walk in the name of Jesus.
 The Lord desires for us is to stretch out in His authority so that when we lay our hands on the sick they will recover as well (Mark 16:15-18).

 Dealing with Religious People

-Another way that the Lord wants us to stretch out in faith in 2018 is to keep our focus on Him and not on people who are religious.
-During Jesus time on the earth, there were many religious sects that promoted what they believed over what the law of God taught about loving God and His people.
-There was one religious sect which was called the Sadducees, another called the Herodians and a third one called the Zealots, However, the one religious sect which constantly tried to discredit that Jesus was the Messiah were the Pharisees.
-The Pharisees were a group of men who separated themselves from the masses for the purpose of studying and the interpretation of God’s law.
-As a religious group, they had control over the synagogues and saw obedience to God was through obeying God’s commandments.
-However, when Jesus came to fulfill the law to show all men how they could once again have a relationship with God they rejected Him as being the Son of God.
+Another way that the Lord wants us to stretch out in faith in 2018 is to keep our focus on Him and not own people who are religious.
+During Jesus time on the earth there were many religious sects that promoted what they believed over what the law of God taught them about loving God and His people.
+There was one religious sect which was called the Sadducees, another called the Herodians and a third one called the Zealots, However, the one religious sect which constantly tried to discredit who Jesus was and would not accept that He was the Christ was called the Pharisees.
+The Pharisees were group of men who separated themselves from the masses for the purpose of studying and the interpretation of God’s law.
+As a religious group they had control over the synagogues and saw obedience to God was through obeying God’s commandments.
+However, when Jesus came to fulfill the law to show all men how they could once again have a relationship with God they rejected Him as being the Son of the living God.
 They allowed their interpretation of God’s law to become distorted through their traditions which hardened their hearts toward God’s Son.
-We read throughout the Gospels how the Pharisees were constantly seeking to kill Jesus because they were threatened by Him.
+We read throughout the Gospels how the Pharisees were constantly plotting and seeking to kill Jesus because they were threaten by Him.

 When the Pharisees asked the question was it lawful to heal on the Sabbath, they’re asking the question was not for the benefit of the man being healed of his withered hand.
-However, their reason for asking the question to Jesus was for them to accuse Jesus of not obeying God’s law regarding the Sabbath (Matthew 12:10).
-Religious people, in my opinion, are control freaks.
-They are the people in the church where the Senior Pastor has given them a project to carry out but they fail to complete it.
-Their failure to complete the work is due to them trying to be involved in many things which God did not call them too but someone else was.
+However, their reason for asking this question to Jesus was for them to try accuse Jesus of not obeying God’s law regarding the Sabbath (Matthew 12:10).
+Religious people in my opinion are control freaks.
+They are the people in the church were the Senior Pastor has given them an assignment to carry out but they fail to faithful in completing it.
+Their failure to complete work is due to them trying to be involved in to many things which God did not call them to but someone else was.
 They are the people who refuse to step aside but only hinders the flow of ministry to the people who need it.
-The ones who should be involved in doing the work pull back because of those who want to have a say in the matter.
+The ones who should be involved in doing the work then draws back because of those who want to have a say in the matter.
 However, the Lord is calling us to not draw back from the work but to stretch and heal those who have a withered hand condition.
-To stretch out on what God is saying for you to require a quality decision to not allow other people to control your life.
+To stretch out on what God is saying for you to requires a quality decision to not allow other people to control your life.

 The Spoken Word